learn-co-curriculum/dsc-looping-over-collections-lab/README.md

 buenos_aires_area
 ```

-Now that we have a bit more familiarity with our dictionaries, we can move on to gathering all the information we need to create our traces.
+Now that we have a bit more familiarity with our dictionaries, we can move to gathering all the information we need to create our traces.

 Our `cities` list contains information about the top 12 cities.
 For our upcoming iteration tasks, it will be useful to have a list of the numbers 0 through 11.
 Use what we know about `len` and `range`to generate a list of numbers 1 through 11.
 Assign this to a variable called `city_indices`.